dojot/docs/source/using-web-interface.rst

     Check :doc:`faq/faq` for more info about the differences between them.

 ..
 NOTE::
     The examples are using insecure MQTT.
 The recommended approach is to use TLS.
-For Mosca, check the section :doc:`mqtt-tls`.
+Check the section :doc:`mqtt-tls`.

 .. raw:: html